Amish Built Cabins – A Roundup and Review of the Best Kits

 This well-thought-out design allows for plenty of living space but also houses other facilities.
-It has a bathroom with shower and toilet, a laundry room and a very useful loft.
+It has a bathroom with a shower and toilet, a laundry room, and a very useful loft.

 A spacious 8-foot porch can be found at the end of this property, for enjoying the afternoon warmth while keeping shaded.

 What cabin would be complete without a fireplace in the living room to snuggle up and enjoy some alone time or pass the time in the company of friends?

 5. Mountaineer Deluxe Cabin Amish Built Cabin